By Pieter O'Leary, Esq.

 Homeowners who discover Chinese drywall often have to continue to make mortgage payments on top of having to pay for rental homes.
 Further, the damage has forced the value of some homes well below market value leaving homeowners with no choice but to walk away from their mortgages.

-If you think you have Chinese drywall in your home, condominium or office, contact Burdman & Ward for a free, no obligation inspection with a licensed contractor.
+If you think you have Chinese drywall in your home, condominium or office, contact Burdman Law Group for a free, no obligation inspection with a licensed contractor.

 This material is for informational purposes only, and is not legal advice.
 For specific legal advice concerning a particular fact situation, please consult an attorney.